As of July 1 many COVID restrictions have been lifted in Michigan. see details at the end of this post.

 Bob, our chef, has completed the “Serve Safe” training by the National Restaurant Association, learning how to handle and prepare food safely.
 As we have always done, kitchen counters are sprayed with a bleach solution before we begin.
 We wash our hands when we begin work, after we handle meat, when we sneeze etc. Most of the time we are wearing gloves as well.
 At this time we will also be wearing masks while we work.

 Bob’s wonderful cookies will be packaged and waiting in your room rather than in a communal cookie jar.
-Coffee cups and glasses will also be in your room.
+A coffee maker, cups and glasses will also be in your room.

-Knowing that the virus can live on hard surfaces for quite some time, up to 24 hours, we are blocking guest rooms until the day after the guests leave so much of the possible virus can die, opening the windows for extra ventilation which will draw the virus out as well.
+After guests depart we spray the room with disinfectant, open the windows for extra ventilation and turn on the fan which will draw the virus out as well.
 We will not refresh rooms while you are here but will have a way to exchange dirty for clean cups, towels etc.

 Housekeepers are not only cleaning every surface possible, all the bedding and linen will be washed, light switches and other frequently touched surfaces will be disinfected.
-Many accessories like decorative pillows, flower arrangements, etc will be temporarily removed.
+Many accessories like decorative pillows, flower arrangements, etc have been removed.
 Frequently touched items in the common areas will be disinfected multiple times a day.

 We will interact with you during your stay but will be wearing masks and we ask guests to wear one when in the public area of the inn or in restaurants or enclosed public spaces in town.
 If you need to reach us you will be able to text us, call, knock on the kitchen door or ring the bell in the front hall.
 Or try the outside doorbell.
 One of us is usually around.

-Thinking positively--enjoying our great outdoors at the beach or in the state park, kayaking, hiking or biking--these are great activities to enjoy in Ludington with few restrictions and little chance of being infected.
-Most of our restaurants are open and offering delivery or take-out at the moment.
-Hopefully in June they will get the okay to have dine-in service.
+Thinking positively–enjoying our great outdoors at the beach or in the state park, kayaking, hiking or biking–these are great activities to enjoy in Ludington with few restrictions and little chance of being infected.
+Most of our restaurants are open and offering delivery or take-out.
+Most are seating guests and many have outdoor seating.
+At this time restaurants are operating at 50% capacity.
+It’s advisable to call for reservations or just to get seating information.

 These new practices seem to be impersonal and even uncomfortable, not to mention, costly and more work.
 However, we lost a good innkeeper/friend to COVID-19.
 He fought a hard battle and is dearly missed.
 We know other innkeepers who have a spouse with health problems that make COVID 19 a real concern.
 Then I realize, for me, this new way of doing things is only an inconvenience.
 It’s for the safety of guests as well as workers.
 We will get through this working together.